Monday, November 21, 2016

 The problem, again, was the Obama administration’s insufficient analysis of actual American culture.
 Millions upon millions of Americans did not in fact agree that redefining marriage in this way was progress.
 Neither did religious Americans appreciate the heavy-handed way the new definition of marriage was being forced on them.
 More obviously, relative to Obama policy in the recent couple years, the elevation of a psychological disorder (gender dysphoria) to the status of normal (as if a boy deciding at age six that he is a girl is somehow a previously undiscovered natural development that should lead to immediate name change and eventual hormone treatment) led many Americans to react in justified anger.
-Yes, they may not have voiced their anger openly, given the thought police standing on every corner ready to scream "Bigot!" but they saw clearly where all this was leading, a country in which the state would dictate to them what boys and girls were, as well as dictate how they were to raise their children.
+They saw clearly where this would lead: to a state-baacked LGBT movement dictating to them what boys and girls were, as well as dictating how they were to raise their children.
 I believe many of these Americans, many who might otherwise have voted Democrat, decided early on to give the whole Obama-Clinton tribe the boot, seeing that this party cabal was pushing into arenas of human meaning where government should not presume to tread.
-Had it not been for the offenses against religious liberty (again in the name of “progress”) and the rise of the trans craze, I believe Hillary Clinton would have won and her party would have held the Senate.
-Yes, the fury at Obama and the Washington elites over economic issues was certainly crucial, but this cultural blindness of the Democratic leadership might have been the final thing to tip many voters into the Trump camp.
+Had it not been for the offenses against religious liberty (again in the name of “progress”) and the rise of the trans craze, Clinton would have likely have won and her party would have held the Senate.
+Yes, the fury at Obama and the Washington elites over economic issues was certainly crucial, but this cultural blindness of the Democratic leadership might have been the thing to tip many voters into the Trump camp.

 Thus again, in the case of Obama, the shattered legacy can be chalked up to a blind indifference to specifically cultural realities: a liberal refusal to look at actual communities and how they hold together; a dogmatic belief in liberal myth, in this case a myth of constant progress, as decisive.

 All of this, if my reading is right, should suggest a chastened return to anthropology for anyone who claims to be a political thinker.
-I do believe there is much to cherish in our liberal order, but that its mythical excesses may prove fatal.
-Liberal consensus is fraying across the Western world.
-One of the central reasons, in my view, is precisely this ingrained liberal disrespect for cultural traditions.
-Anyone who values the liberal tradition needs to rediscover a respect for the concrete cultures of real nations, and adjust liberal prescriptions accordingly.
+There is much to cherish in our liberal order, but its mythical excesses, if not recognized, may prove fatal.
+Liberal consensus is now fraying across the Western world.
+One of the reasons, in my reading, is precisely this ingrained liberal disrespect for culture.
+Those who would defend the liberal tradition need to rediscover a respect for the concrete cultures of real nations, and adjust liberal prescriptions accordingly.

 Check out my book Idiocy, Ltd. and begin the long, hard reckoning.